spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/payone/integration-in-the-back-office/payone-integration-in-the-back-office.md

 ## Payment methods explained

-For the *Payone Credit Card* payment method, we support the following modes:
+For the *Payone Credit Card* payment method, the following modes are supported:

 - *Preauthorization and Capture*: After a customer entered the credit card details during the checkout, the seller preauthorizes or reserves the payable amount on the customer’s credit card.
 As soon as the items have shipped, this amount is captured.
 Capture kicks off the process of moving money from the customer’s credit card to the seller’s account.
 The preauthorization and capture mode is the best choice for physical goods.
 It ensures that in case the ordered items are not available anymore or the customer cancels the order before it is shipped, the seller does not have to transfer the money back to the customer's account and thereby avoids a chargeback.
 - *3DS*: Messaging protocol that enables consumer authentication with their card issuer when making online purchases.